five-embeddev/build-and-verify/README.md

 The directories in `example/` will compile or simulate some target code.

-The `compose.yaml` files generally include the commands, the `Makefiles` are provided for convinience.
+The `Makefile` files generally include the commands, the `compose.yaml` are provided for convinience if needed.
 These all assume the required images in `docker/` have been built.